rodlie/powerkit/docs/README.md

 ## Slackware-only?

 No, powerkit should work on any Linux system.
-However, powerkit is developed on/for Slackware and sees minimal testing on other systems (feedback and/or bugs reports for other systems are welcome).
+However, powerkit is developed on/for Slackware and sees minimal testing on other systems (feedback and/or bug reports for other systems are welcome).

 ## How does an application inhibit the screen saver?